unicode-org/icu4x/docs/tutorials/writing_a_new_data_struct.md

 As explained in *data_pipeline.md*, the data struct should support zero-copy deserialization.
 The `#[icu_provider::data_struct]` annotation will enforce this for you. **See more information in [style_guide.md](https://github.com/unicode-org/icu4x/blob/main/docs/process/style_guide.md#zero-copy-in-dataprovider-structs--required),** as well as the example below in this tutorial.

-If adding a new crate, you may need to add a new data category to the [`ResourceCategory` enum](https://unicode-org.github.io/icu4x-docs/doc/icu_provider/prelude/enum.ResourceCategory.html) in `icu_provider`.
-This may change in the future.

 ### Data Download

 The first step to introduce data into the ICU4X pipeline is to download it from an external source.
 This corresponds to step 1 above.

 When clients use ICU4X, this is generally a manual step, although we may provide tooling to assist with it.
-For the purpose of ICU4X test data, the tool [`icu4x-testdata-download`](https://unicode-org.github.io/icu4x-docs/doc/icu_datagen/index.html) should automatically download data from the external source and save it in the ICU4X tree. `icu4x-testdata-download` should not do anything other than downloading the raw source data.
+For the purpose of ICU4X test data, the tool [`icu4x-testdata-download-source`](https://unicode-org.github.io/icu4x-docs/doc/icu_datagen/index.html) should automatically download data from the external source and save it in the ICU4X tree. `icu4x-testdata-download-source` should not do anything other than downloading the raw source data.

 ### Source Data Providers